Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 He faces 30 years to life in prison.

-Here's what the trial focused on in the 28-day trial leading up to Thursday's verdict.
+Here's what to know about case and the 28-day trial leading up to Thursday's verdict.

 Who is Alex Murdaugh?